3 Major Reasons to Enter the Field of Sustainable Business or Environmental Law

 - Tracking and managing energy use and carbon emissions

 From one sustainable business environment to the next, you might encounter professionals with a variety of different job titles.
 Currently, no real standards exist for people in this field even though they frequently have many of the same job responsibilities.
 But you can get a better idea about the level of those responsibilities by looking at the salaries that are associated with common job titles.
-For example, check out the median salaries of the following occupations:3
+For example, check out the median salaries of the following occupations as reported by PayScale:

 - Sustainability specialist—$60,111